marshreddy/docs/tapi/default.md

 ### Fare Products

-A fare product is a fare scheme offered to passenger by an agency and will decide the total [fare](#fares) incurred when using a transport service.
+A fare product is a fare scheme offered to passengers by an agency and will decide the total [fare](#fares) incurred when using a transport service.
 Note that they may be subject to eligibility restrictions.
 For example, a "Child Single" fare product might only be allowed to be used by children.

 #### Fare Product response model